 - The EC Sales List allows to ensure compliance with the intra-Community VAT rules.
 This is a fiscal objective.

 The EC Sales List (ESL) return

-The seller of goods or services shall declare the values of the Intra-Community supplies of goods or services and the Intra-Community VAT numbers of their customers.
+The seller of goods or services declares the values of the intra-Community supplies of goods or services and the intra-Community VAT numbers of his buyers.

 The Intrastat return

-Sellers and buyers of goods above a certain threshold (Intrastat threshold, defined in each country), must declare all the taxable and non-taxable movements of community goods or third party goods which have been subject to customs formalities on importation, when these goods move between the State where these operators are registered for VAT and another Member State of the European Union.
+Sellers and buyers of goods above a certain threshold (Intrastat thresholds, defined in each country, must declare all taxable and non-taxable movements of community goods or third party goods which have been subject to customs formalities on importation, when these goods move between the State where these operators are registered for VAT and another Member State of the European Union.

-The information here serves a statistical purpose: information about the type of goods (customs nomenclature or intrastat code), their weight, quantity, mode of transport, where they depart and arrive in terms of regions or departments in the Member States etc.
+The information here serves a statistical purpose: which goods (customs HS codes or Intrastat code), which weight, which quantity, which mode of transport of the goods, which regions or departments of the Member States of departure or arrival of the goods, etc.